 FOR: Equipment Fabricators, Engineering Companies, Electric Utilities, Petroleum and Chemical Companies, Materials Producers, Designers, Owners of Pressure Vessels, Codes and Standards Developers, Regulatory Bodies, Scientific and Technical Organizations, and Consultants.

-Minimizing cost per organization while extending necessary research and development to meet important objectives for corporations is the goal.
-Cooperative research is the key to advanced technology, improved efficiency, and increased productivity - the least cost for the maximum benefit.
+The goal of cooperative research is to minimize cost per organization while extending necessary research and development to meet important objectives for corporations.
+Cooperative research is the key to advanced technology, improved efficiency, and increased productivity — the least cost for the most benefit.

-The Welding Research Council brings together science and engineering specialists in developing solutions to problems in welding and pressure vessel technology.
-They exchange knowledge, share perspectives, and guide R & D activities.
-The Council organizes and manages the needed cooperative programs.
+The WRC brings together science and engineering specialists in developing solutions to problems in welding and pressure vessel technology.
+Experts exchange knowledge, share perspectives, and guide R&D activities.
+WRC organizes and manages the needed cooperative programs.

-The Council is the focal point for those prepared to pursue needed research; address unresolved technical issues; consider new approaches; examine published and unpublished test results; develop new test methods; and seek understanding.
+WRC is the focal point for those prepared to pursue needed research, address unresolved technical issues, consider new approaches, examine published and unpublished test results, develop new test methods, and seek understanding.

 The WRC cooperative approach and procedures for leveraging funds yield: